Box of Colors

 Your Box of Colors project becomes the reference point for a Lifetime of Colors.

-Box of Colors is an advanced art lesson and an advanced coloring demonstration.
+Box of Colors is an advanced level demonstration

 Skill Level: Advanced

 We do not recommend this course for first time Vanilla students.